Vinge1718/yolo/explanation.md

 This majorly set up for multiple containers to be able to communicate to each other where necessary.

 # Docker-compose Volume and Usage Defination
+This is meant to allocate storage of data in the containers.
+The advantage of it is that container can be deleted but the data may still remain and be used in future containers.

 # Git Workflow Used

 git clone (url repo)

 git add .

-git commit -m "decription in each development" git push
+git commit -m "decription in each development"

+git push